ys44421/ctf-writeup/BinCrypt_Breaker_HTB_Writeup.md

 ## Step 4: Finding the Encryption Method

+**Why I used objdump:**
-- I needed to understand how the program processes file.bin.
-I looked at the program's code:
+- I needed to see the program's code to understand how it works.

+**What I looked for:**
+- Searched for the "decrypt" function because it handles the file
+- Looked for encryption operations like XOR

+**What I found:**
-- Key Discovery: I found this line in the assembly code: xor al, 0xab
+- The instruction `xor al, 0xab` in the assembly code
-- This means the program uses XOR encryption with the key 0xab.
+- This means each byte gets XORed with the value `0xab`

+**How I knew this was the key:**
+- XOR is a common simple encryption
+- `0xab` is the value used in the operation

 <img width="1070" height="213" alt="image" src="https://github.com/user-attachments/assets/779d03fc-0d80-41e8-8692-383c21795150" />